Analysis | The laughable obviousness of Trump’s ‘cure’ gambit

 Or, enough doses to treat slightly more people than were confirmed to have contracted the virus Thursday.

-This, too, should sound familiar: “Everyone will be able to get it” was Trump’s line about testing for months prior to widespread testing actually being available.
+This, too, should sound familiar: “Everyone will be able to get it” was Trump’s line about testing for months before widespread testing actually being available.
 He said in early March that anyone who wanted a test could get one, a claim that was so obviously false even at the time that it barely even makes it into collections of Trump’s most egregious coronavirus misrepresentations.

-Let’s say for the sake of argument, though, that the government were to work to produce enough regeneron to treat 760,000 Americans, one out of every ten recorded cases at this point.
-The Guardian reports that treatments like regeneron, monoclonal antibody treatments, generally run in the neighborhood of $96,000.
+Let’s say for the sake of argument, though, that the government were to work to produce enough regeneron to treat 760,000 Americans, 1 out of every 10 recorded cases at this point.
+The Guardian reports that treatments like regeneron, known as monoclonal antibody treatments, generally run in the neighborhood of $96,000.
 Meaning that Trump may be committing to about $73 billion in spending — to treat a tenth of existing cases.

 He’s also relying on a treatment derived by tests conducted on cells derived from human fetal tissue, a practice that his administration ostensibly opposes.
 In the pantheon of questionable claims being made by Trump, here, this barely cracks the upper tier.